-TripAdvisor is an online travel company and our mission is to help people around the world to plan, book and experience the perfect trip.
-We seek to achieve our mission by providing consumers and travel partners a global platform with rich consumer-generated content, price comparison tools and online reservation and related services for destinations, accommodations, travel activities and experiences, and restaurants.
+Tripadvisor, Inc. ("Tripadvisor", "the Company", "we", or "us") is a leading online travel company and our mission is to help people around the world plan, book and experience the perfect trip.
+We operate a global travel platform that connects the world's largest audience of prospective travelers with travel partners through rich content, price comparison tools, and online reservation and related services for destinations, accommodations, travel activities and experiences, and restaurants.